 Students are a core part of our mission at the University.
 Campus employment offers exceptional advantages for them as well, such as:

 - Income to support the costs of education

 - The convenience of working without leaving campus

 - Consideration for jobs that are 29 hours per week or less

 Student workers are a valued employee group.
 They need:

-- Flexibility: Student employees are valuable to units because of their flexibility to do a variety of tasks and work a variety of hours.
+- Flexibility: Student workers are valuable to units because of their flexibility to do a variety of tasks and work a variety of hours.
 However, supervisors should be aware that student schedules may change each semester, and they may need time off during exam and break times.
 Talking with students about their work hours and job expectations is important to their success.

-- Training on basic job skills: Student employees may come to the job with excellent computer or technical skills, but they may not have experience in formal work settings.
+- Training on basic job skills: Student workers may come to the job with excellent computer or technical skills, but they may not have experience in formal work settings.
 Supervisors should help shape positive workplace behaviors by spending time emphasizing basic workplace habits such as arriving on time, arranging for time off, and following unit and department work rules.

-This guide will walk you through the process of hiring and working with student employees.
+This guide will walk you through the process of hiring and working with student workers.
 It will also offer links to more detailed information.
 Remember, too, that your unit’s HR lead is there to help with any employment-related questions or issues.

 All students are eligible for campus jobs if they meet these minimum credits: